Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Note Example:

 List the producer of the video in normal order, capitalizing each word, and ending with a period.
-Then list the title of the video, in italics, capitalizing each word.
+Then list the title of the video, in italics, capitalizing each major word.

 Bibliography Example: